 Conexus offers a reliable and highly educated workforce of international nurses and healthcare workers, providing a cost-effective alternative to short terms staffing solutions like travel nurses or locum assignments.
 Conexus Medstaff estimates that our clients can save up to $30 per hour more by using International nurses compared to using travel nurses to fulfill recruitment needs.

 The Conexus model of matching our international nurses to facilities and units that they are passionate about, help them perform at the highest level and contribute to their happiness and promote a positive work ethic.
 The stability of our international workforce brings with it a much lower turnover risk than other traditional workforces.

 Conexus MedStaff consists of a team of qualified staff with a combined experience working in the international healthcare recruitment industry, the legal and Immigration sectors, as well as clinically trained staff who have worked in health organizations across the world, including the NHS.
-This combined experience, along with adhering to JACHO standards, makes us experts at what we do.
+This combined experience, along with adhering to The Joint Commission standards, makes us experts at what we do.

 We handle the recruitment process, visa application, and emigration journey of all of our candidates, from day one, meaning you don’t need to worry about a thing.
 We pay for all related costs upfront, and our healthcare candidates will only become chargeable upon the commencement of their assignment – on top of this, there is no transfer fee upon completion of our candidate’s 5,000-hour contract with you.

-Conexus Medstaff can provide your healthcare organization with international RNs trained outside of the US.
-Additionally, we can supply international graduates who have recently graduated from American universities, injecting new talent into your workforce.
+Conexus MedStaff can provide your healthcare organization with international RNs trained outside of the U.S. Additionally, we can match international graduates who have recently graduated from American universities, injecting new talent fot the long-term into your workforce.

 We offer flexible, scalable and cost-effective solutions that reduce the risk for your business.
-Request more information from us to find out more about our long term staffing solutions.
+Request more information to find out more about our long-term staffing solutions.